 - You can talk to your provider about changing the quality of its managed IT services.

 - You can exit your managed services contract.

-You might find yourself in one of these options or moving around among them.
-Whichever one resonates with you, we’ll try to help you better understand what you can do to address and improve issues with your MSP.
+Whichever one resonates with you right now, we’ll try to help you better understand what you can do to address and improve your IT management experience.

 For some customers, the problems they’re facing might not be impactful enough to warrant considering prematurely leaving their managed IT services contract or confronting their MSP about it.

 Whether it is a condition you knew about going into the contract or a minor issue you can easily work around, you have the option to do nothing and wait out the remainder of your MSP contract.

 If you choose this option, you can’t expect any changes from your MSP’s service.
 However, you won’t have to worry about penalties and fees for leaving a contract early.

 Option 2: You Can Try and Make a Change

 If the problem is enough of an issue for you to do something about it, you can reach out to your MSP about your concerns.